Personal Injury · Auto Accidents

 What Happens If the Driver Who Hit You Has No Insurance in Pennsylvania

-What Uninsured Motorist Coverage Does
+What Is Uninsured Motorist Coverage in Pennsylvania?

 Underinsured Motorist Coverage

-A related type of coverage known as underinsured motorist coverage applies when the at fault driver carries insurance but the limits are too low to fully compensate the injured person.
-For example, if the other driver has only the minimum liability coverage and the injuries are serious, underinsured motorist coverage may provide additional recovery through the injured driver’s own policy.
+A related type of coverage known as underinsured motorist coverage applies when the at-fault driver carries insurance but the limits are too low to fully compensate the injured person.
+For example, if the other driver has only the minimum liability coverage required by Pennsylvania law and the injuries are serious, underinsured motorist coverage may provide additional recovery through the injured driver’s own policy.
+These claims frequently arise in serious accidents where medical treatment extends over months or years and total damages exceed the at-fault driver’s liability limits.
+Determining the total available insurance coverage is often one of the most important steps in evaluating the claim.
+Pennsylvania law permits stacking of uninsured and underinsured motorist coverage in certain circumstances, which can substantially increase the total coverage available.

 Pennsylvania Assigned Claims Plan

 In some situations, an injured person may not have uninsured motorist coverage available through their own automobile policy.
-Pennsylvania maintains a program known as the Assigned Claims Plan that can provide limited benefits when no other insurance coverage applies.
-This program may allow recovery of medical expenses and certain other benefits when the injured person had no applicable insurance and the at fault driver was uninsured.
+Pennsylvania maintains a program known as the Assigned Claims Plan under 75 Pa.C.S. § 1794 that can provide limited benefits when no other insurance coverage applies.
+This program may allow recovery of medical expenses and certain other benefits when the injured person had no applicable insurance and the at-fault driver was uninsured.
+The Assigned Claims Plan assigns the claim to a participating insurance carrier selected at random, and that carrier then evaluates the claim under Pennsylvania law.
+Assigned claims cases involve strict eligibility requirements and relatively limited benefits.
+Determining whether a claim qualifies requires careful review of the circumstances of the accident and the available insurance coverage.

 Pennsylvania Limited Tort and Full Tort Issues